 The views expressed here are my own and are not purported to reflect those of the U.S. Department of Justice.

 Market Segmentation and Competition in Health Insurance (link), with Kate Ho and Mike Dickstein.
-Revise and Resubmit, Journal of Political Economy.
+Forthcoming, Journal of Political Economy.
 Available as NBER Working Paper 29406.

 Abstract: In the United States, households obtain health insurance through distinct market segments.
 We explore the economics of this segmentation by comparing coverage provided through small employers versus the individual marketplace.
 Using data from Oregon, we find households with group coverage spend 26% less on covered health care than households with individual coverage yet face higher markups.
 We develop a model of plan choice and health spending to estimate preferences in both markets and evaluate integration policies.
 In our setting, pooling can both mitigate adverse selection in the individual market and benefit small group households without raising taxpayer costs.